Skip to content

 • in [3], the C# help tree

-• [1]: An overview of C#
+• [1]: an overview of C#

 • [2]: a series of examples on certain aspects of C#

-• [7]: What you need to know to create graphical user interfaces
+• [7]: what you need to know to create graphical user interfaces

-• [1]: Select the .NET Framework help
+• [1]: select help on the .NET framework

 5.1.2.
 Help/Index/Search